KhalfaniW/reactive-fun/README.md

 ### What

-Recreatee rxJS toosl using funcitona programmignto get funciotnal beneftis
+Recreate RxJS tools using functional programming to get functional benefits

 Priorities: